 Pumza worked for loveLife for 10 years in different roles including training and development, events coordination and mentoring of peer educators.
 She has certificates in Advanced Training and facilitation, HIV/AIDS Training as well as Coaching and Mentoring.
 She is currently studying BSc Social Science in Community Services.
 Pumza's passion for literacy and change lead her to Nal’ibali - she wants to contribute in the development of young people, particularly those from disadvantaged backgrounds.

-Ben has a BA degree from Stellenbosch University, a postgraduate diploma in account management from AAA School of Advertising and a certificate in Business Management from the Chartered Institute of Business Management.
+Ben joined the Nal'ibali team in June 2016.
+He has a BA degree from Stellenbosch University, a postgraduate diploma in Account Management from AAA School of Advertising and a Business Management Certificate from the Chartered Institute of Business Management.
 He has 17 years in the marketing and communications arena, five of which were spent living and working in Australia.
-His integrated 360° marketing skill set includes CRM, through-and-below-the-line advertising, design, direct marketing and digital.
+His integrated 360° marketing skill set includes CRM, direct marketing, through-and-below-the-line advertising, design and digital.

 Having worked on the Nalíbali reading-for-enjoyment campaign since its inception in 2012, Sally not only understands the ins and outs of social marketing, she is well versed in designing and delivering both provincial and national marketing campaigns.
 Recognising the important role that community media can play, she is also expert at establishing and nurturing these relationships to bring about maximum benefits for both the media and the brand.
 Having cut her teeth in public relations at Cape Town’s biggest advertising agency, her passion for reading and community upliftment has placed her at the heart of her biggest passion: children’s literacy.